Cognitive appraisal: Scherer's component process model

 The component process model proposed by Klaus Scherer utilizes cognitive appraisal to explain an individual's psychological and physiological response to situations.
-Scherer's model makes additions to the Lazarus’ transactional model regarding how many appraisals occur.
+Scherer's model makes additions to Lazarus’ transactional model regarding how many appraisals occur.
 Rather than just two levels of appraisal in response to an event (primary and secondary), Scherer's model suggests four distinct appraisals occur: (a) the direct effects or relevance that an individual perceives an event being to them (b) the consequences an event has both immediately and long-term to an individual and their goals (c) the ability an individual perceives they can cope with the consequences of an event (d) the ways in which the events are perceived to result from an individual's values and self-concept.
 This model and additional work by Scherer notably highlights not only psychological responses, but many physiological responses according to how events are appraised by an individual.